Stille reaction: Oxidative addition

-Transmetalation
+Transmetallation

-The transmetalation of the trans intermediate from the oxidative addition step is believed to proceed via a variety of mechanisms depending on the substrates and conditions.
-The most common type of transmetalation for the Stille coupling involves an associative mechanism.
+The transmetallation of the trans intermediate from the oxidative addition step is believed to proceed via a variety of mechanisms depending on the substrates and conditions.
+The most common type of transmetallation for the Stille coupling involves an associative mechanism.
 This pathway implies that the organostannane, normally a tin atom bonded to an allyl, alkenyl, or aryl group, can coordinate to the palladium via one of these double bonds.
 This produces a fleeting pentavalent, 18-electron species, which can then undergo ligand detachment to form a square planar complex again.
 Despite the organostannane being coordinated to the palladium through the R2 group, R2 must be formally transferred to the palladium (the R2-Sn bond must be broken), and the X group must leave with the tin, completing the transmetalation.
 This is believed to occur through two mechanisms.

 First, when the organostannane initially adds to the trans metal complex, the X group can coordinate to the tin, in addition to the palladium, producing a cyclic transition state.
 Breakdown of this adduct results in the loss of R3Sn-X and a trivalent palladium complex with R1 and R2 present in a cis relationship.
 Another commonly seen mechanism involves the same initial addition of the organostannane to the trans palladium complex as seen above; however, in this case, the X group does not coordinate to the tin, producing an open transition state.
 After the α-carbon relative to tin attacks the palladium, the tin complex will leave with a net positive charge.
 In the scheme below, please note that the double bond coordinating to tin denotes R2, so any alkenyl, allyl, or aryl group.
 Furthermore, the X group can dissociate at any time during the mechanism and bind to the Sn+ complex at the end.
 Density functional theory calculations predict that an open mechanism will prevail if the 2 ligands remain attached to the palladium and the X group leaves, while the cyclic mechanism is more probable if a ligand dissociates prior to the transmetalation.
-Hence, good leaving groups such as triflates in polar solvents favor the former, while bulky phosphine ligands will favor the latter.
+Hence, good leaving groups such as triflates in polar solvents favor the cyclic transition state, while bulky phosphine ligands will favor the open transition state.

 A less common pathway for transmetalation is through a dissociative or solvent assisted mechanism.
 Here, a ligand from the tetravalent palladium species dissociates, and a coordinating solvent can add onto the palladium.
 When the solvent detaches, to form a 14-electron trivalent intermediate, the organostannane can add to the palladium, undergoing an open or cyclic type process as above.